-Lorraine is an integrative person-centred counsellor with additional training in Dialectic Behaviour Therapy and other therapeutic approaches.
+Lorraine is an integrative person-centred psychotherapist with additional training in Dialectic Behaviour Therapy and other therapeutic approaches.
 She has extensive experience working in many different settings including Mind, NHS, and educational settings.
 She also has a private practice in York.
 She has great resolve to help clients make meaningful, lasting change and enable a resilient sense of well-being.
 She is a person with natural warmth and cares very much about the work clients are able to do with her.
 She has worked with a broad profile of clients bringing many different issues, none of whom are less important than another.

 Kirsty is a BACP accredited therapist working with clients referred to the core WCTS service.
 She works in an integrative, relational way, tailoring her approach to suit the needs of each client and has had experience working within the NHS as well as Further and Higher Education settings.
 She is passionate about supporting clients in developing further understanding of themselves and their needs, as well as working towards making positive changes in their lives.

 Alison is a qualified Art Psychotherapist.
 She is registered with The Health Care Professionals Council (HCPC), The British Association of Art Therapists (BAAT) and a member of BACP (MBACP).
 She works with clients with a wide range of needs and adapts her approach to meet the individual’s needs.
 She has a trauma informed approach to her work and is experienced with working with vulnerable adults with complex needs, such as childhood trauma and abuse, attachment difficulties, neurodiversity, stress, anxiety, depression, low self-esteem and relationship difficulties.
 Her approaches and training include working creatively, a sensorimotor body mapping approach and Dialectical Behavioural Therapy (DBT).
 Her everyday role includes supporting clients individually as well as delivering a long-term art psychotherapy group.